-Jesus, Yeshu Satsang, taught to show how the citizens of heaven were to treat each other.
-He also healed people of sickness and evil spirits to give a foretaste of what he called the ‘Kingdom of Heaven’.
+Jesus, Yeshu Satsang, showed how the citizens of heaven were to treat each other.
+He also healed people of sickness and evil spirits giving a foretaste of what he called the ‘Kingdom of Heaven’.
 He commanded Nature by speaking to it to show the nature of His Kingdom.

 We use various terms to identify this kingdom.
 Probably the most common is Svarg or svarga lok.
 Other terms are Vaikuntha, Devaloka, Brahmaloka, Satyaloka, Kailasa, Brahmapura, Satya begecha, Vaikuntha Loka, Vishnuloka, Paramam padam, Nitya Vibhuti, Thirupparamapadham or Vaikuntha Sagar.
 Different traditions use different terms, emphasizing connections with various devas, but these differences are not fundamental.
-What is fundamental is this is a blissful and peaceful place, free from suffering and ignorance common with life here, and where a relationship with God is realized.
-The Bible summarizes the fundamentals of heaven in this way
+What is fundamental is that heaven is a blissful and peaceful place, free from suffering and ignorance common with life here, and where a relationship with God is realized.
+The Bible summarizes the fundamentals of heaven like this:

 He will wipe every tear from their eyes.
 There will be no more death’ or mourning or crying or pain, for the old order of things has passed away.”Revelation 21:4

 Jesus himself also used different terms for heaven.
 He often prefaced heaven with ‘Kingdom’, (closer to ‘raj’ than ‘loka’).
 He also used ‘paradise’ and ‘Kingdom of God’ synonymously with Kingdom of Heaven.
-But more importantly, he also used common, every-day stories to help us get a better understanding of heaven.
+But more importantly, he also used common, every-day stories to improve our understanding of heaven.
 A unique illustration he used to explain heaven was that of a great feast or party.
 In his story he revises the well-known phrase ‘The guest is God’ (Atithi Devo Bhava) to ‘We are God’s guest’

 Story of the Great Feast of Heaven